thechangelog/draft/draft/ansible-docker.md

 configuration which ensures that the correct Ruby version gets loaded.

 Next, I remove the git history as this is not useful in the context of a Docker container.
-I install all the gems and then create a `test` script which will be run by the test-only container.
+I install all the gems and then create a `/test-terrabox` command which will be run by the test-only container.
 The purpose of this is to have a "canary" which ensures that the application and all its dependencies are properly resolved, that the Docker containers are linked correctly and all tests pass before the actual application container will be started.

 The command that gets run when a new web application container gets started is defined in the `CMD` step.
+The `/run-terrabox` command was defined part of the build process, right after the test one.

 The last instruction in this application's Dockerfile maps port 3000 from inside the container to an automatically allocated port on the host